-Literary Devices and Terms — 35+ Definitions With Examples
+35 Literary Devices and Literary Terms (with Definitions and Examples)

 A clear list of literary devices is a good resource for any writer to have on hand.
 Strong device usage can help elevate a book from a story people forget, to a piece of literature that stays with them long after they've turned the final page.

 After all, in As You Like It, Shakespeare could have simply written, "Everyone has a role in life."
 But instead, he used a literary device and penned one of the famous metaphors of all time: